ninabarzh/broomstick/content/posts/How-your-smartphone-sold-you-out.md

 ### The bottom line

-Your smartphone isn’t yours—it’s a data extraction tool disguised as a gadget.
+Your smartphone isn’t yours, it’s a data extraction tool disguised as a gadget.
 And the worst part?
 You signed off on it.

 But hey, at least Candy Crush is fun, right?
 (Until it starts reading your emails.)